Ankushryuga/Kafka_gRPC_Java_Spring_Boot/kafka_concepts/kafka-cluster.md

     => Producers push data to brokers.
 When the new broker is started, all the producers search it and automatically sends a message to that new broker. kafka producer doesn't wait for acknowledgements from the broker and sends message as fast as the broker can handle.

+# Consumers:
+    => Since kafka brokers are stateless, which means that the consumer has to maintain how many messages have been consumed by using partition offset.
+If the consumer acknowledges a particular message offset, it implies that the consumer has consumed all prior messsages.
+The consumer issues an asynchronous pull request to the broker to have a buffer of bytes ready to consume.
+The consumers can rewind or skip to any point in partition simply by supplying an offset value.

+    Consumer offset value is notified by Zookeeper.